How it works

-You can do this when you’re unsure which idea or feature to move forward with.
+You can do this using concept or creative testing tools when you’re unsure which idea or feature to move forward with.
 Or you might even have a good idea of what you think consumers will like – asking them to compare it with another option can give you the validation and peace of mind you need to pursue the concept, or it’ll tell you that you might need to go back to the drawing board.

 Whether your concept gets the thumbs up or receives some negative feedback, the fact that you’ve tested it alongside other similar concepts really helps to add more dimensions and clarity to your concept testing process.